bmershon/shape-google/README.md

 ### Background

 Estimated time spent: 20 hours
+2 Late days used (from 7 that were never used before)

 *Models from the 20 classes of shapes (each with 10 variants) and their corresponding Extended Gaussian Images.
 An extended Gaussian image simply bins the normals sampled from a mesh to directions on a sphere.
 Color is used to indicate where a lot of normals were binned (red is high frequency, blue is low frequency).*